Flight test

-Flight testing is a branch of aeronautical engineering that develops specialist equipment required for testing aircraft behaviour and systems.
-Instrumentation systems are developed using proprietary transducers and data acquisition systems.
-Data is sampled during the flight of an aircraft, or atmospheric testing of launch vehicles and reusable spacecraft.
-This data is validated for accuracy and analyzed before being passed to specialist engineering groups for further analysis to validate the design of the vehicle.
+Flight testing is a branch of aeronautical engineering that develops technologies and equipment required for in-flight evaluation of behaviour of an aircraft or launch vehicles and reusable spacecraft at the atmospheric phase of flight.
+Instrumentation systems for flight testing are developed using specialized transducers and data acquisition systems.
+Data is sampled during the flight of an aircraft, or atmospheric testing of spacecraft.
+This data is validated for accuracy and analyzed to further modify the vehicle design during development, or to validate the design of the vehicle.

-The flight test phase accomplishes two major tasks: 1) finding and fixing any design problems and then 2) verifying and documenting the vehicle capabilities for government certification or customer acceptance.
+The flight test phase accomplishes two major tasks: 1) finding and fixing aircraft design problems and then 2) verifying and documenting the vehicle capabilities when the vehicle design is complete, or to provide a final specification for government certification or customer acceptance.
 The flight test phase can range from the test of a single new system for an existing vehicle to the complete development and certification of a new aircraft, launch vehicle, or reusable spacecraft.
-Therefore, the duration of a particular flight test program can vary from a few weeks to many years.
+Therefore, the duration of a particular flight test program can vary from a few weeks to years.